Skip to content

 • The UAE now uses a points-based system — frequent short-exit patterns are tracked and may trigger a ban or forced deportation.

 • If you intend to live in Dubai long-term, get a proper residency visa rather than relying on visa runs.
-The Green Visa and Freelance Visa were designed precisely to address this.
+The Green Visa and Freelance Permit were designed precisely to address this.

 • Each re-entry on a tourist stamp costs AED 50 per day of overstay if you miscalculate your exit date.